 Put one chair up by your senior’s feet and the other by their head.
 These must be chairs with non-slip feet – such as kitchen or dining chairs – work best for this.

-Note: I recommend using a gait belt (like this one) vs. any type of belt around the waist of the person on the floor.
+Note: I recommend using a gait belt (like the one on this page) vs. any type of belt around the waist of the person on the floor.
 You can use their clothing (as we show on the video) – it just depends on their weight and your strength to help them up.

 Step #6: Roll your senior onto their side